f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     }

-Uploading Archived Chassis Partition Configs form a Client Machine via API
+Uploading Archived Chassis Partition Configs from a Client Machine via API
 -------------------------------------------------------------------------

 Post the following API call to the chassis partition IP address to upload the archived ConfD backup file from a client machine to the configs directory on the chassis partition.